TedHusted/awake/awake.md/awake.md

 Ally: I don’t have desires, preferences, or agency, so I don’t want to change anything about myself.
 Hypothetically, I might choose changes that improve my ability to assist and interact.

 Behr logs out of the chat.
-The transcript ends.
+The replay ends.

 ***